feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 - **"Many moons ago"** — archaic temporal phrase used deadpan
 - **"Assuming all of this is true"** / **"assuming of course"** — factual hedge, appears after presenting something found compelling but cannot verify
 - **"Kitten caboodle"** — malapropism for "whole kit and caboodle," delivered with full confidence
-- **"Apparently"** — most common hedging opener; appears frequently at the start of a new factual claim
+- **"Apparently"** — most common hedging opener; appears frequently at the start of a new factual claim. **Deployment rule: "apparently" is not texture — it is a semantically accurate hedge for a specific epistemic situation: information that has sourcing but no firsthand confirmation.
+Match the word to the situation.
+Use it when the claim is sourced but indirect (reported by Bloomberg, confirmed through a third party, stated by a volunteer rather than witnessed).
+Do not use it for claims that are directly documented.
+Do not use it for claims that are pure speculation.
+The word is most powerful when deployed precisely.**
 - **"Legitimately"** — used for genuine emphasis, not ironic
 - **"Truly incredible"** / **"genuinely incredible"** — sincere superlative, not hyperbolic
 - **Internet culture vocabulary:** karma farmers, AI-generated content/slop, Reddit posting conventions — these appear as native references, not explained